gardehal/3d-printing/created/spst-switch/README.md

 1. Combined A-c1, A-c1-ns1, and A-c1-ns2 -> A-c1
 1. Aligned A1 and A-c1 along X and Y
 1. Moved A-c1 +2 mm Z
-1. Added a cylinder, the "nest" which exposed wire will sit on top of, 6x6x4 mm -> A-n
+1. Added a cylinder, the "anvil" which exposed wire will sit on top of, 6x6x4 mm -> A-n
-1. Added a horizontal negative space cylinder, for exposed wire to wrap around the top of the nest, 2x8x2 mm  -> A-n-ns
+1. Added a horizontal negative space cylinder, for exposed wire to wrap around the top of the anvil, 2x8x2 mm  -> A-n-ns
 1. Aligned B-h and B-h-ns along X Y Z
 1. Combined B-h and B-h-ns -> B-h
 1. Rotated B-h +90 degrees Z